gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 If you are running a self-selection for a subset of your teams, make sure that the list of participants is known and publicly available to everyone.
 Verify that the total number of participants is equal or smaller than the number of open spots on the new teams.

 #### Pre-selected vs. free-moving participants

-Decide if you will have any team members pre-selected for each team.
+Decide if you need to have any of the team members pre-selected in each team.
 For us,the only two pre-selected roles in each team were a Product Manager and a Tech Lead.
 They were the key partners in pitching the initiative to team members.
 Everyone else (including Agile Project Managers) was allowed to self-select into new teams.

 #### FTEs vs. Contractors

+If you have contractors working on your projects alongside the full-time employees, you will need to figure out if limiting self-selection to full-time employees makes sense in your environment.

 Since our typical team had a mix of full-time employees and contractors, it was logical for us to invite both groups to participate in the self-selection.
 Afterall, individuals were selecting the teams based on a business idea, a technology stack and the other individuals that they wanted to work with.
 We did make one adjustment to the process and asked contractors to give employees a "fist dip" at selecting their new teams.
 Everone had equal opportunty after the first round of the self-selection.